Van-Vu/traffic-classifier-project/writeup_template.md

 - **Training Accuracy** = 1.000
 - **Test Accuracy** = 0.962
 - **Comment:** drop the *augmented* images.
 Test accuracy is highest.
-However, model is overfitting :boom::boom::boom::boom::boom: **I choose this model as the final model**
+However, model is overfitting

+:boom::boom::boom::boom::boom: **I choose this as the final model**

 #### Conclusion:
 - Introduce more epochs doesn't mean the network gets better
-- Dropout seems working to reduce overfitting
+- Dropout seems working to reduce overfitting but not apparent in this model
 - This architect clearly reaches its peak around 96%-97&, in order to increase the accuracy, better image preprocessing (rotate, projection ...) could be useful

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were in Iterative training 9:
 - **Validation Accuracy** = 0.978